 These bridge cameras offer you much more mobility and flexibility.
 Yes, we did sacrifice a bit of image quality, especially in some less favorable lighting conditions.
-But it is a very good option, there are many bird lovers who use super zoom compact cameras, with very good results.
+But it is a perfect option; many bird lovers use superzoom compact cameras with excellent results.

-In general, for sports photography, medium and long focal lengths are going to be used since normally we are going to focus on scenes that are relatively far away.
+In general, for sports photography, medium and long focal lengths will be used since, typically, we are going to focus on scenes that are relatively far away.

-We’re also going to need to shoot at fairly high shutter speeds: firstly to freeze the movement of the subjects that are part of the scene, and secondly to minimize jitter if we shoot freehand.
+We’re also going to need to shoot at reasonably high shutter speeds: firstly, to freeze the movement of the subjects that are part of the scene, and secondly, to minimize jitter if we shoot freehand.

-Shake is caused by small vibrations and involuntary camera movements and results in a blurred image or loss of sharpness.
+Shake is caused by small vibrations and involuntary camera movements resulting in a blurred image or loss of sharpness.

-The worst possible scenario is when we want to photograph events that take place indoors: sports halls, closed venues, etc. In those cases we find ourselves with insufficient lighting for the shooting speed we need, and we will be forced to raise ISO to reach a reasonable shutter speed.
+The worst possible scenario is when we want to photograph events indoors: sports halls, closed venues, etc. In those cases, we find ourselves with insufficient lighting for the shooting speed we need, and we will be forced to raise ISO to reach a reasonable shutter speed.

 On the other hand, for photography of objects that move very fast, we will also need a camera (camera + lens) with a fast and precise focusing system, especially in tracking mode.